LeadWoods0902/DandD_Nightmare_Plague/Items/weapons/Omen.md

 In Mortos Form:

 You project Omen onto the battlefield into a 5x5 area within range that lasts for the duration or until you cast the spell again.
-When you cast the spell, you can make a melee spell attack against a creature within 5 feet of the weapon dealing 1d8 + SPELL radiant damage.
+When you cast the spell, you can make a melee spell attack against a creature within 5 feet of the weapon dealing 1d8 + \[SPELL\] necrotic damage.

 As a bonus action on your turn, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.

+Alternatively, you may use your bonus action to deal 1d4 necrotic damage to all targets within 20 feet of the weapon that fail a DC 10 \[CON\] save